 You'll also visit some of the historic mountain villages famous in the area.
 These include the carless hilltop hamlet of Valldemossa, the tranquil cove and rocky beach of coastal Deià, and Sóller, with its rickety wooden cable cars and long waterfront promenade.

 These villages have long been home to painters, musicians, and writers from across the globe.
-They're attracted to the area by the relaxed way of life, endless sunny afternoons, and the ideal location between a pine-covered hillside and the glimmering Mediterranean sea.
-Valldemossa, in particular, is home to the 14th century Real Cartuja, a well-preserved Carthusian Monastery.
-Here the composer Frédéric Chopin and his lover George Sand rented rooms in the winter of 1838.
+They're attracted to the area by the relaxed way of life, endless sunny afternoons, and the ideal location between a pine-covered hillside and the glimmering Mediterranean Sea.
+Valldemossa, in particular, is home to the 14th-century Real Cartuja, a well-preserved Carthusian Monastery.
+Here, the composer Frédéric Chopin and his lover George Sand rented rooms in the winter of 1838.

-Day 8: Depart Spain from Mallorca
+Day 8: Depart Mallorca

 Farewell, Spain!